snadim02/snadim02.github.io/_posts/2026-06-08-sugar-spice.md

 ### Iteration 1: Original Spice Organization

-Commonly-used spices were stored in a vertical rack in the cabinet right next to the stove, and "backstock" (refills) were stored in the pantry.
+Commonly-used spices were stored in a vertical rack in the cabinet right next to the stove, and "backstock" (refills) were stored in the pantry. :garlic:

 ![Spices first iteration](../assets/img/jars07.jpg){: .mx-auto.d-block :}